Panther Model 120

-The Panther Model 120 was a British motorcycle made between 1959 and 1966 by Phelon & Moore.
+The Panther Model 120 is a British motorcycle that was made between 1959 and 1966 by Phelon & Moore.
 An enlarged Panther Model 100, the 120 had a reputation for being less reliable with a tendency for rapid clutch wear, problematical roller bearings and heavy oil consumption.
-As competitors produced modern designs, Panther ran into trouble obtaining supplies of Burman gearboxes and Lucas Magdynos, so production ceased in 1966 and the company was wound up.
+As competitors produced modern designs, Panther ran into trouble obtaining supplies of Burman gearboxes and Lucas magdynos.
+Production ceased in 1966, and the company was wound up.